 Real estate developers in the PRC must obtain a formal qualification certificate in order to carry on a property development business in the PRC.
 According to the PRC regulations on qualification of property developers issued in 2000, a newly established property developer must first apply for a temporary qualification certificate with a one-year validity, which can be renewed for not more than two years.
 If, however, the newly established property developer fails to commence a property development project within the one-year period during which the temporary qualification certificate is in effect, it will not be allowed to renew its temporary qualification certificate.
 All qualification certificates are subject to renewal on an annual basis.
 Under government regulations, developers must fulfill all statutory requirements before they may obtain or renew their qualification certificates.
 In accordance with the provisions of the rules on the administration of qualifications, the real estate developer qualifications are classified into four classes and the approval system for each class is tiered.
 A real estate developer may only engage in the development and sale of real estate within the scope of its qualification certificate.
-For instance, a Class I developer is not restricted to the scale of real estate projects to be developed and may undertake real estate development projects anywhere in the country, while a Class II or below developer may undertake projects with construction area of less than 250,000 square meters per project.
+For instance, a Class I developer is not restricted to the scale of real estate projects to be developed and may undertake real estate development project.
 See "ITEM 4.
 INFORMATION ON THE COMPANY-B. Business Overview-Regulation-Regulations on Qualifications of Developer."